 Instead, updating your network card driver ensures that you won’t experience lag due to your connection.

-That being said, it’s a good idea to check your drivers to see if they’re to date and if not, updates available.
+That being said, it’s a good idea to check your drivers to see if they’re up to date, and if not, updates are available.
 This can be done either manually, or by using an automatic drive tool to update your drivers for you.

 To do this manually, you ‘need to find the latest version of your network graphics card and driver, download it from the manufacturer and install it on your computer.